 4. Time Sales Carefully

 One final way to minimize the amount of capital gains tax you owe is to sell strategically.
 Specifically, you want to wait until your income takes a dip to unload your most profitable investments.
-This can be particularly effective if you’re selling short-term holdings since it can put you in a lower bracket for both income and capital gains taxes.
+This can be particularly effective if you’re selling short-term holdings.
+That’s because it can put you in a lower bracket for both income and capital gains taxes.

-If you’re changing jobs, for example, or you’ve recently been laid off, this could be a great time to cash in high-value stocks.
-The same can be true if you’re nearing retirement and you’re expecting your income to go down once you stop working.
+If you’re changing jobs, for example, this could be a great time to cash in high-value stocks.
+The same can be true if you’re nearing retirement and expecting your income to go down.